“Purpose of study

 - about the history of art, craft, design and architecture, including periods, styles and major movements from ancient times up to the present day”

 At UWS we plan the Art schemes of work to address the above.
-An important part of this is to have shorter teacher directed projects in year 7 and 8 which concentrate on the formal elements (line, shape, form, colour, tone, texture, pattern and space).
-Pupils learn to use a variety of media and techniques.
-This is intended to build confidence and increasing independence.
+An important part of this is to have 3 shorter teacher directed projects in Year 7 and 8 which concentrate on the formal elements of art (line, shape, form, colour, tone, texture, pattern and space), whilst also experiencing the assessment objectives delivered at Key stage 4.
+Students learn to use a variety of media, techniques, and processes.
+This is intended to build confidence and increase independent skills.

 Students focus on ...